QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 The right figure plots a continuation Ramsey planner's choice of
 $\mu$ as a function of an inherited $\theta$.

+**Request for Humphrey** Please consolidate the right figure into the left figure.
+We'll just plot
+$\theta_{t+1}$ as function of  $\theta_t$, $\mu_t$ as a function of $\theta_t$, and the 45degree line
+all on the same graph.
+Something pretty will happen.
+We'll have to relabel the legends so that it is clear what is being plotted.
+Can you please do this?

+When we are done with this beautiful new graph, I'll want to move it forward in the lecture.
+It should go before some of the above graphs -- it sets the stage for  the dynamics that are played out in those graphs.

+Thanks!

+**end of request for Humphrey**

 ```{code-cell} ipython3
 def plot_policy_functions(clq):